MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/model-business-process-flows.md

 ### Create a business process flow entity record (process instance)

 Create a business process flow entity record (process instance) programmatically if you want to switch to another business process flow for an entity record without using the UI.
+> (!NOTE)
+> When you create a record in the Unified Interface and you do not want to have a Business Process Flow associated to the record, create an onload script an use the setActiveProcess and use an empty processID (GUID).
+Code Example formcontext.data.process.setActiveProcess('00000000-0000-0000-0000-000000000000', (a)=>{​​alert("changed -- " + a)}​​)

 To create a business process flow entity record, you need to specify the following values:
 - Associate the business process flow entity record to a primary entity record by setting the single-valued navigation property using the `@odata.bind` annotation.
 To find out the navigation-property name that points to the primary entity record for your business process flow definition, use the [CSDL $metadata document](/powerapps/developer/common-data-service/webapi/web-api-types-operations#csdl-metadata-document).